Do You Need an Umbrella Stroller? A 2025 Parent Guide

 Are umbrella strollers okay for newborns?

 Most umbrella strollers don’t work for newborns.
-If you need one for a newborn, pick a model with full reclining and good head support.
+If you need one for a newborn, pick a model with near‑flat reclining and good head support—and use it for supervised awake time.
+Move sleeping infants to a flat, safe sleep surface; sitting devices (car seats, strollers, swings) are not for routine sleep (AAP safe sleep alert).

 Tip: Always read the maker’s age and weight rules before buying!